holmes1412/workflow-major/docs/en/about-service-management.md

 };
 ~~~

-The three functions create three types of upstream: consistent hash, random weight and manual selection.
+The three functions create three types of upstream: consistent hash, weighted random and manual selection.
 The parameter **name** means upstream name, which is used in the same way as a domain name after creation.
 **consistent\_hash** and **select** parameters are both **std::function** of **upstream\_route\_t**, which are used to specify the routing method.
 And try\_another indicates whether to continue trying to find an available target if the selected target is unavailable (blown). consistent\_hash mode does not have this attribute.
 The upstream\_route\_t parameter receives three parameters: path, query and fragment in a URL.
 For example, if the URL is http://abc.com/home/index.html?a=1#bottom, the three parameters are "/home/index.html", "a=1” and "bottom” respectively.
 Based on these three parts, the system can select the target server or perform consistent hashing.
 Please note that you call pass nullptr to all consistent\_hash parameters in the above interfaces, and the framework will use the default consistent hash algorithm.

 # Example 1: weight allocation